-“Super-cool interiors and a snazzy roof terrace make Barcelona’s classiest design hotel a real treat for the senses”
+“Warm, inviting interiors and a stylish decked roof terrace with a pool make this Barcelona design hotel a real treat for party people”

-In the lobby, high ceilings and comfy sofas at the front give way to low ceilings and leather stools at the bar; locals congregate each evening, giving the place a real buzz.
-In between you’ll find an open fire, light boxes and wonderfully comfortable swivel chairs.
+In the lobby, high ceilings and comfy sofas at the front give way to low ceilings and leather stools at the bar; a groovy orange pool table and a buzzing bar.
+In between you’ll find an open fire in winter and wonderfully comfortable swivel chairs.
 Up on the roof, there's a pool and classy cocktail bar, plus stellar views of La Sagrada Familia.
-This is inner-city living at its finest.
+This is a fun, funky addition to Barcelona's hotel scene.

 - Funky and spacious rooms with heavenly beds - you can even buy the mattresses - and hi-tech gadgetry (snazzy lights, Grohe power showers, projectors for TVs)

 - Rooftop pool and decked terrace with city views and excellent cocktails

 - Sleek spa with a steam room, sauna and indoor pool, plus a multi-page menu of treatments